iodigital-com/io-technology/data/blog/distributed-chat-system/system-components-communication-and-chat-api.md

 - Managing own user profile
 - Search for or connect with existing users
 - List ongoing conversations or retrieve a specific conversation
-- Compose or retrieve a conversation messages
+- Compose or retrieve conversation messages

 ### Technologies